McCloudS/subgen/README.md

 <details>
 <summary>Updates:</summary>

 21 Mar 2024: Added a 'wizard' into the launcher that will help standalone users get common Bazarr variables configured.
 See below in Launcher section.
+Removed 'Transformers' as an option.
+While I usually don't like to remove features, I don't think anyone is using this and the results are wildly unpredictable and often cause out of memory errors.

 19 Mar 2024: Added a `MONITOR` environment variable.
 Will 'watch' or 'monitor' your `TRANSCRIBE_FOLDERS` for changes and run on them.
 Useful if you just want to paste files into a folder and get subtitles.